themefisher/bigspring-light-nextjs/content/about.md

 ---
-title: "Our Story"
+title: Our Story
-layout: "about"
+layout: about
 draft: false
 ---